codecentric/dev-friday-browserify/tasks.markdown

 });
 ```
 Note that you have to change some things in package.json because `js/main.js` is now the entry point for Browserify.

-1. Bonus Questions:
+### Bonus Questions

 * How can you implement private variables and functions with CommonJS?
 * How can you implement public variables and functions with CommonJS?
 * How can you implement "something like a class" with CommonJS?

 ## 02. Use Third Party Modules From the npm Registry